Wahe3bru/IoT_temp/README.md

 - [ ] basics Dash Dashboard
 - - [ ] optional: Tableau Dashboard
 - [ ] web accessible Dash Dashboard (login)

+#### Further stages:
+- a similar pipeline using Azure and GCP
+- using a NoSQL db